 Cicerone Second new scrambling route in the Peak District

 We have another new scrambling route from the Peak District that has not yet been published.
-Cicerone author Terry Sleaford recently discovered the Cloughs route and we couldn't wait until the new edition of Scrambles in the Dark Peak to share it with you.
+Cicerone author Terry Sleaford recently discovered the Cloughs route which can complement routes 34 and 35 and we couldn't wait to share it with you.

 Start/Finish Car park near railway bridge between Barber Booth and Upper Booth, SK 107 847